grails/grails-functional-tests-old/README.txt

 - skipCli may be set to skip all of the CLI tests
 - skipScripts may be set to skip all of the functional test scripts
-- skipGrailsBuild may be set to skip building Grails (Grails must already be built)
 - skipNewApp will skip all of the new app functional tests
 - skipApps may be set to skip all of the functional test apps
 - appToTest may be set to specify a specific functional test app to run